ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 Of course, any archival source is bound to be selective.

-precisely in spaces that are public and visible

-more focused on the core than the periphery

-I believe the impact of these kinds of errors on my project are mitigated
+I believe the impact of these kinds of biases [errors] on my project are mitigated by the fact that it is focused precisely on those spaces that are public and visible, that are more on the core than the periphery.

 explain GayCities